 Section 5.
 Treasurer.
-The duties of the Treasurer shall be: (1) to keep accurate account of all income, receipts and expenditures; (2) To pay out money as ordered by the National Chapter and the Executive Council; (3) to maintain and submit appropriate non-profit documentation; and (4) to make a written report of said accounting to the Executive Council at each National Convention, where this report will be audited by an appointed committee.
+The duties of the Treasurer shall be: (1) to keep accurate account of all income, receipts and expenditures; (2) to pay out money as ordered by the National Chapter and the Executive Council; (3) to maintain and submit appropriate non-profit documentation; and (4) to make a written report of said accounting to the Executive Council at each National Convention, where this report will be audited by an appointed committee.

 Section 6.
 Historian.
 The duties of the Historian shall be: (1) to collect material and complete a faithful history of the Society; (2) to be responsible for all books, papers, and writings of the Society committed to his/her care; and (3) to produce the annual edition of the Sigma Zeta scrapbook.

 Section 8.
 Webmaster.
-The duties of the Webmaster shall be: (1) to maintain and update news, information, pictures, documents, forms, the public chapter and advisor list, National Convention information, and links on the Society's web site; (2) to maintain and update the Society's E-mail list(s).
+The duties of the Webmaster shall be: (1) to maintain and update news, information, pictures, documents, forms, the public chapter and advisor list, National Convention information, and links on the society’s web site and (2) to maintain and update the society’s e-mail list.

-Section 9.
+Section 10.
 Each National Officer shall make a report to the National Convention at its annual meeting and an interim report at the business meeting of the Executive Council.

 ARTICLE IX: NEW CHAPTERS